juliagsch/PV_Battery_Sizing/README.md

 The process for acquiring and preparing solar photovoltaic generation data involves the following steps:

 1.  **Fetching Solar Traces:** The `data/solar/fetch_solar.py` script retrieves hourly solar irradiance data using the PVWatts API [2].
     Some locations may have insufficient weather data available which results in failed requests for those locations (in our case mainly regions of Russia, Kazakhstan and Argentina).
-A heatmap of the origins of our data is shown in Figure **Figure 1**.
+A heatmap of the origins of our data is shown in the figure below.
 2.  **Split** The data is split into test, validation and training sets using `data/split_dataset.py`.
 3.  **Data Augmentation:** Similar to the load data, `data/solar/add_noisy_data.py` augments the original solar traces to expand the dataset.